IE-bank-team/ie-bank-infrastructure/ResourceModules/docs/wiki/Solution creation.md

     _Limitations_
     - As per Azure [template limits](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits#template-limits), the compiled (i.e., ARM/JSON) resource template file size may not exceed 4 MB in size.
 This limitation is more likely to be encountered in a template orchestrated approach.
     - As per Azure [template limits](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits#template-limits), it is not possible to perform more than 800 deployments using a single resource template.
 This limitation is more likely to be encountered in a template orchestrated approach.
-    - Not all deployments can be duno using the resource template, or only using workarounds (for example, the upload of files, the deployment of AAD resources, etc.)
+    - Not all deployments can be done using the resource template, or only using workarounds (for example, the upload of files, the deployment of AAD resources, etc.)
     - The deploying principal must have permissions of all resource deployments that are part of the resource template

 </p>

-- **_Pipeline-orchestration_**: This approach uses the platform specific pipeline capabilities (for example, pipeline jobs) to trigger the deployment of individual modules, where each job deploys uno module.
+- **_Pipeline-orchestration_**: This approach uses the platform specific pipeline capabilities (for example, pipeline jobs) to trigger the deployment of individual modules, where each job deploys one module.
 By defining dependencies in between jobs you can make sure your resources are deployed in order.
 Parallelization is achieved by using a pool of pipeline agents that run the jobs, while accounting for all dependencies defined.

    <img src="./media/SolutionCreation/pipelineOrchestration.png" alt="Pipeline orchestration" height="400">